davidkurilla/refuel/docs/CONTRIBUTING.md

 # Contributing to Refuel

-First off, thank you for considering contributing to citrus!
+First off, thank you for considering contributing to refuel!
 Your help is greatly appreciated.

 # Table of Contents